 You are here

 We are proud to offer a variety of shows that the whole family will love!
 See below for details.
+Our tickets are $8 adults, $5 children, students and seniors.
+We sell tickets in advance and at the door.
 For ticket information, please contact Lisa Kramer at firstname.lastname@example.org.

 Y-Rep Tweens present: Our Teacher is an Alien